mountaindrew101/ViSERDAC-v2.0-Frontend/README.md

 6. Now make changes to the front-end src folder, they will reflect on your project.

 #### Feature requests and PR’s are welcome!
 If you’re having a problem please leave an issue and I’ll help you out asap.

+### !
+Note: This version of ViSERDAC has no Back-end, all data from the site is hardcoded.